wavemaker/docs/docs/apis-and-services/apis/database-and-crud-apis/queries-and-procedures.md

 ## Generated REST APIs

 When a query is saved, WaveMaker automatically exposes it as a REST API.
-These APIs can be consumed by application widgets, variables, or external clients.
+These APIs can be consumed by Wavemaker components, variables, or external clients.

 ### API Behavior